aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/shapes/managing-textbox/create-textbox-in-which-each-line-is-having-different-horizontal-alignment/_index.md

 ---
-title: Create TextBox in which each line is having different Horizontal Alignment with C++
+title: Create a TextBox in which each line has a different Horizontal Alignment with C++
 linktitle: Create TextBox with Different Horizontal Alignment
 type: docs
 weight: 310
 url: /cpp/create-textbox-in-which-each-line-is-having-different-horizontal-alignment/
 description: Learn how to create a TextBox with different horizontal alignment for each line using Aspose.Cells with C++.
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 {{% alert color="primary" %}}

 You can set the horizontal alignment of your paragraph text using the [**TextParagraph.GetAlignmentType()**](https://reference.aspose.com/cells/cpp/aspose.cells.drawing.texts/textparagraph/getalignmenttype/) property.

 {{% /alert %}}

 The following sample code creates three lines and sets the horizontal alignment of each of them.

 ```cpp
 #include <iostream>